huijing/huijing.github.io/_posts/2017-09-21-talking-about-talking-css.md

 ## <span class="emoji" role="img" tabindex="0" aria-label="Singapore">&#x1F1F8;&#x1F1EC;</span> @ Mozilla Dev Roadshow Singapore

 Landed back home for a couple days and also the very first stop of the Mozilla Developer Roadshow.
-Because Singapore is my home base, I naturally strong-armed everyone I knew to show up for this.
+Because Singapore is sort of my home base, I naturally strong-armed everyone I knew to show up for this.
 Why I still have friends left is a mystery to me <span class="emoji" role="img" tabindex="0" aria-label="smiling face with horns">&#x1F608;</span>.

 The line-up for the Singapore stop was packed, and we had THE [Jeremy Keith](https://adactio.com/) doing what I personally think is one of the most inspirational tech talks I've ever heard, on Evaluating Technologies.
 And to hear it live was such a wonderful experience.